razeware/razeware.github.io/_posts/2018-12-20-working-with-pub-sub-messaging.md

 hero: "c-post-hero--dark"
 image: "/assets/img/pattern-6@2x.png"
 category: "development"
-excerpt: "Helpful tips when integrating pub/sub messaging systems."
+excerpt: "How we improved our pub/sub implementation for easier maintenance and better performance."
 ---

 Our site, raywenderlich.com, utilizes a tech stack comprised of multiple Ruby on Rails services to power the [raywenderlich.com](https://www.raywenderlich.com) website experience.
 This architecture pattern is a useful technique in building websites.
 It allows you to separate concerns into their own service with the benefit of being able to independently build, scale and deploy them individually.
 Because of this separation, there may be a need in which your services still need to communicate with each other.
 One way to achieve this is through a pattern called the publish-subscribe pattern, referred to as pub/sub messaging.